lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   Aggregate data across hosts (this would normally be appropriate for systems with a batch queue, such as Fox).

-`--command=<command>`

-  Select only jobs whose command name contains the `<command>` string.
-This is a little ambiguous, as a job may have more than one process and not all processes need have the same command name.
-  We select for the name of the job the name of the process whose start time is the earliest in the set of records for a job.

 `--min-cpu-avg=<pct>`, `--max-cpu-avg=<pct>`